stefan-schwingenschloegl/stefan-schwingenschloegl/README.md

 ### Hello World

-My name is Stefan Schwwingenschlögl and I am currently working towards becoming a Data Scientist.
+My name is Stefan Schwingenschlögl and I am currently working towards becoming a Data Scientist.
 On this page you can see my personal projects with which I try to improve my personal skills. <br>
 ___
 - Name of my current main project: Wiener-Linien-Project (Python)
   - What is it all about: Collect data from an API, write it into a relational Database and analyze it